MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

 - Members of the **Project Collection Valid Users** group can view the Auditing page and export audit logs.

 > [!NOTE]
-> If the **Limit user visibility for projects** preview feature is enabled for the organization, users added to the **Project-Scoped Users** group can not view **Auditing** and have limited visibility to **Organization settings** pages.
+> If the **Limit user visibility for projects** preview feature is enabled for the organization, users added to the **Project-Scoped Users** group can't view **Auditing** and have limited visibility to **Organization settings** pages.
 To learn more, see [About projects and scaling your organization, Project-scoped Users group](../../organizations/projects/about-projects.md#project-scoped-user-group).

 ## Access auditing